Roman Catholic Diocese of Cloyne

-The Diocese of Cloyne (Deoise Chluana) is a Roman Catholic diocese in Ireland.
+The Diocese of Cloyne (Deoise Chluana) is a Latin diocese of the Catholic Church in County Cork, Ireland.
 It is one of six suffragan dioceses in the ecclesiastical province of Cashel (also known as Munster).

-Geographic remit

-Cloyne diocese is located in the northern and eastern parts of County Cork.
-The major towns in the diocese are Cobh, Fermoy, Mallow, Midleton and Youghal.
-The population is over 120,000 people.

 History

-The diocese has its beginnings in the monastic settlement of Saint Colman of Cloyne in Cloyne, east Cork.
+The diocese has its beginnings in the monastic settlement of Colman of Cloyne in Cloyne, east Cork.
 A round tower and pre-reformation cathedral still stand at this site.

-The diocese was erected in A.D.
-580. Colman, son of Lenin, lived from 522 to 604 A.D.
+The diocese was erected in 580.
+Colman, son of Lenin, lived from 522 to 604.
 He had been a poet and bard at the court of Caomh, King of Munster at Cashel.
-It was St. Brendan of Clonfert who induced Colman to become Christian.
+It was Brendan of Clonfert who induced Colman to become Christian.
 He embraced his new faith eagerly and studied at the monastery of St. Jarlath in Tuam.
-He later preached in east Cork and established his own monastic settlement at Cloyne about 560 A.D.
-His Feast Day is celebrated on 24 November.
+He later preached in east Cork and established his own monastic settlement at Cloyne about 560.
+His feast day is celebrated on 24 November.

 Cloyne was later to become the centre of an extensive diocese in Munster.
-For eight centuries it was the residence of the Bishops of Cloyne and the setting for the Cathedral.
+For eight centuries it was the residence of the Bishops of Cloyne and the setting for the cathedral.
 As the metropolitan archdiocese of Cashel was co-extensive with the over-kingdom of Munster, so many of the dioceses were co-extensive with petty kingdoms that owed their loyalty to Cashel.
 Fergal, Abbot-Bishop of Cloyne, was massacred in 888 by the Danes.
 There are seven recorded devastations of Cloyne from 822 to 1137.
 In 1152 at the Synod of Kells, Cloyne was made one of Cashel's twelve suffragan sees.
 The territories of the MacCarthy dynasty in north west Cork, together with the kingdoms of Fermoy and Imokilly, came to make up the new diocese of Cloyne.
 Neighbouring Lismore diocese was severely pruned at Kells.
 It lost all jurisdiction in present-day County Cork (excepting Kilworth parish) to Cloyne.